WSL roundup: Manchester City go top, Arsenal defeat Tottenham

 Arsenal dominated their opponents at an empty Tottenham Hotspur stadium and recorded 26 shots on target.

 Foord opened the scoring when she finished into the bottom right corner before Miedema’s volley doubled the lead.
-Katie McCabe put the icing on the cake on the hour mark when she pounced on a defensive error to finish past Rebecca Spencer.
+McCabe put the icing on the cake on the hour mark when she pounced on a defensive error to finish past Rebecca Spencer.

 Arsenal remain three points behind Manchester United in the race for the final Champions League place though.